philpownall/planets-rest-api/planets-rest-api.md

 VSOP87 was developed and is maintained (updated with the latest data) by the scientists at the Bureau des Longitudes in Paris.
 An example in JavaScript showing computations is available from Greg Miller's Celestial Programming website at http://www.celestialprogramming.com/vsop87-multilang/
 It provides the positions of 9 planetary bodies accurate to 7 decimal places...
-The model is large - even the *small* model which this example uses is 10,000 lines of code.
+The model is large - even the *small* model is 10,000 lines of code.
+The *full* model is 43,000 lines.
+However, the computational load is reasonable - less than 1% on a typical server pc.

 ### Ingredients

 The project consists of the following elements:

-1. The VSOP87A_small planetary computation model in 5 Javascript files (alt_az_small.js, and 4 lightly modified Javascript files from Greg Miller's celestial programming website -
+1. The VSOP87A_full planetary computation model in 5 Javascript files (alt_az_full.js, and 4 lightly modified Javascript files from Greg Miller's celestial programming website -
-    - CelestialProgrammingReduce_small.js,
+    - CelestialProgrammingReduce_full.js,
-    - vsop87a_small.js, and
+    - vsop87a_full.js, and
-    - vsop87a_small_velocities.js
+    - vsop87a_full_velocities.js
     - riseset.js
 2. A Node.js app (app.js) to provide a REST API server for the planetary positions.